Drunk Driving Defense, DUI Arrest - FAQ's

 It should be that excessive speeding is not a m

-Do I have a right to an attorney while taking a field sobriety test?There is no right to an attorney until the individual is given the opportunity to take a breath blood test, or refusal of taking a chemical test.
+Do I have a right to an attorney while taking a field sobriety test?The right to an attorney is not applicable until the individual has been provided the chance to undergo a breath or blood test, or until a decision is made to decline participation in a chemical test.

 What physical and behavioral symptoms does an office look for when he first pulls me over?